kimrojas/vasp_install/README.md

 | sdb2        | Linux-swap | 33gb  |             |

-*Note: sda = SSD, sdb = HDD, rest = rest of the diskspace
+*Note: sda = SSD, sdb = HDD, rest = rest of the diskspace *Note: Set pcie_aspm=off or disable the similar parameter in bios
 ## Preparing dependencies and distribution update

 ### Update the kernel (Due to the need of initramfs command)